Lidocaine

 Contraindications

-Cardiovascular Disease: Avoid lidocaine/epinephrine formulations in patients with cardiovascular disease.
+Cardiovascular Disease: Avoid lidocaine/epinephrine formulations in patients with cardiovascular disease or hyperthyroidism (SPC Data).

-Extremities: Lidocaine/epinephrine formulations should not be used in extremities (e.g. digits, ears, nose, or penis) as ischemic injury may result.
+Extremities: Lidocaine/epinephrine formulations should not be used in extremities (e.g. digits, ears, nose, or penis) as ischemic injury may result (SPC Data).

-Intravenous Use: Lidocaine/epinephrine formulations should not be used intravenously.
+Intravenous Use: Lidocaine/epinephrine formulations should not be used intravenously (SPC Data).

 Reproductive Safety